 LPN experiments teach the importance of streamside forests and promote their stewardship.

-The Leaf Pack Network® (LPN) is a network of teachers and students investigating their local stream ecosystems.
+The Leaf Pack Network® (LPN) is a network of citizens, teachers, and students investigating their local stream ecosystems.

 Leaf Pack Experiment Kit, participants: